 - Slowly stir in the dissolved cornstarch in the soup.
 Keep stirring.
 The soup will start thickening.
 Add the beaten egg and immediately start stirring.
 Turn off the heat.
 The egg should break into very small pieces floating on the surface of the soup.

-- Season the soup with 2 teaspoons ground black pepper first.
+- Season the soup with 1/4 teaspoon ground black pepper first.
 Taste and add more if desired.
-(I found that 3/4 teaspoons black pepper is perfect for my taste.
+(I found that 3/4 teaspoon black pepper is perfect for my taste.
 But you can adjust the amount according to your preference.)
 Dish and garnish with cilantro.
 Serve warm.

 If desired, you can add 2 sticks imitation crab meat in the soup.
 Add it with the tofu at step 2.
 Imitation crab meat contains wheat.